 For Bob, a steady exercise routine has helped him slow the progression of PD.
 He regularly attends his local Rock Steady Boxing classes.

 They wanted to learn everything they could about this disease that was changing their lives so dramatically.
 They called to the Parkinson’s Foundation Helpline at 1-800-4PD-INFO (473-4636), received the resources they needed and wanted to learn more about what they could do locally.
 Next, they and were put in touch with their local Moving Day coordinator.

-Barbara and Bob attended the inaugural Moving Day Rhode Island in 2017 and are currently preparing for their third walk.
+Barbara and Bob attended their first Moving Day Boston in 2016 and have since attended four walks between Rhode Island and Boston.
+They are currently preparing for this year’s Moving Day Boston taking place October 3, which will be their fifth walk.
 Bob, his 3 daughters — Erin, Kara and Meghan — and his four grandchildren — Alexis, Liam, Nolan and Anders — along with more family and friends all gather as “Murphy’s Minions Team” at Moving Day.
 They can’t wait for this year’s event to raise Parkinson’s awareness and funds that go to PD research.

 “Moving Day is like a second Christmas in our family,” Bob said.
 “I have the greatest family in the world.
 They come from all over to walk with the Minions.
 Last year my cousins from Pennsylvania flew in to surprise me and my sister and my brother-in-law came out from Maryland to cross the finish line together.
 I was really speechless when racing to the starting line I saw my nephew and his fiancée who came from half way around the world to support us from Malaysia.”